pka/copc-rs/README.md

 }
 ```

+## Writing is still a WIP

+Writing of the octree structure seem to work, so spatial queries in full resolution on copc-rs written files should be good.
+BUT the octree levels does not yet contain a similar point distribution as the whole cloud so results from resolution queries on copc-rs written files are wrong.
+This means the written files will look bad in viewers.

+I will look into it when I find time, for now I only need full resolution spatial queries in my current project anyway.

+-oyhj1801

 ## Credits

 This library depends heavily on the work of Thomas Montaigu (@tmontaigu) and Pete Gadomski (@gadomski), the authors of the laz and las crates.